 Because of that reason alone, I always recommend separating your leopard geckos just in case things get a little too crazy.
 Obviously, in order to do that, you’ll need to house them in a different tank.
 I know it can be a hassle, but it’s better to be safe than sorry when it comes to housing two leopard geckos together that don’t like each other.

-If you’d like to know the tank that I use, then I recommend checking it out here on Amazon.
 There have been plenty of times where a leopard gecko has dropped their tail in the tank due to stress from either the environment or because of other leopard geckos, so make sure to keep prepared just in case something like that happens to you.

 Although the process of actually dropping the tail is painless to them, they will still need special care afterward to ensure that they recover from the loss in a safe and timely manner.
 In order to accomplish that, you’ll want to do a few things.
-Here they are: